Plus500 does not provide CFD services to residents of the United States. Visit our U.S. website at us.plus500.com.

 Understanding Index Fluctuations

-Now that we’ve explored the ways that indices are calculated, we can begin to understand their valuations and how they move up and down.
+Now that we've explored the ways that indices are calculated and got an example of how they are constructed, we can begin to understand their valuations and how they move up and down.

 During larger market events such as natural disasters, international trade disputes, or the Coronavirus pandemic, and specifically the emergence of a new virus variant like the Omicron and the Delta strains, shareholders become nervous that the value of their investments may go down.
 This anxiety is expressed through the selling of their shares.
 Some shareholders may be happy to sell, knowing that if they hold on to these investments for a long time, there is a chance that a company may go out of business and the value of their investments will dissipate.
 As the market becomes flooded with sellers, buyers might come in and pick up shares at a reduced price.